 Honey honey honey.
 That’s what first comes to mind just before Rosh Hashanah.
 You know my mean honey cake, right?
 Honey cookies have just joined my happy honey family.
 They are seriously amazing.

 Honey and Chai sont deux mots qui vont tres bien ensemble!
 Humming to myself.
 Chai tea has all the good spices flavorings you want in a spicy cookie: Cardamom, ginger, cloves, cinnamon.
 Therefore, a strong chai tea infusion will do the trick and save you time to reach for each spice.

 All Honey.
 No Sugar

 I spread the honey love really thick.
-No need to get expensive honey brand, even a reliable institutional honey brand will do.
-I like my honey dark and rich
+You don’t need to get expensive honey brand, even a reliable institutional honey brand will do.
+I like my honey dark and rich.

 Honey cookies are like mini cakes

 In cookie heaven, texture is everything.
 Examples: Chocolate chip cookies: Gooey and chewy.
 Oatmeal cookies and ginger cookies: Crispy and crumbly.
 Then come honey cookies: Plump, soft and pillowy.

 Just mix everything together with a mixer.
 As an added precaution, I add flour last.
 It all comes together in under 5 minutes.
 My kind of recipe.

 They come out fantastic too!
 Two vegan egg substitute that work great: